paritytech/capi/Readme.md

 }
 ```

-## CLI
+## Command Line Tool

-Capi's CLI can be used in both Deno and Node.JS.
-In the remainder of
-documentation, we'll reference the CLI via the alias `capi`, instead of via its
+In this documentation, we use Capi's CLI via the alias `capi`, instead of via
-full path.
+its full path.

 ```sh
 ./node_modules/.bin/capi